Existence of constant scalar curvature Kaehler cone metrics, properness and geodesic stability: Introduction

-A K\"ahler class $\Om$ is geodesic stable (geodesic semi-stable resp.), if every $\vphi_0\in \mathcal E^1_0$ is geodesic stable (geodesic semi-stable resp.). \end{defn}

-The geodesic stability conjecture for cscK cone metrics in terms of $\mathfrak F$-invariant is then proved as following.

-\begin{thm} Assume that $\Om$ is a K\"ahler class and $Aut(X;D)$ is discrete.
-Then $(M,\Om)$ admits a constant scalar curvature K\"ahler cone metric if and only if it is geodesic stable. \end{thm}
+\begin{thm}[Log properness theorem] Assume that $\Om$ is a K\"ahler class and the cone angle satisfies $0<\beta\leq 1$.
+Then $\Om$ admits a constant scalar curvature K\"ahler cone metric with cone angle $\beta$ is equivalent to the properness of the log $K$-energy. \end{thm}

-We now outline the structure of this paper and sketch the main ideas of the proof.
-Section \ref{Constant scalar curvature Kahler cone metrics} is devoted to recall the results on the cscK cone metrics in the previous paper \cite{arXiv:1709.09616}, including the weighted H\"older spaces, cone geodesics, the asymptotic behaviour and uniqueness of the cscK cone metrics, and the log $K$-energy and convexity.

-In Section \ref{Properness conjecture: automorphism is trivial} we prove one direction of the log properness \thmref{cone properness conjecture}, that is "properness $\implies$ existence".
+In Section \ref{Properness conjecture: automorphism is trivial} we prove one direction of the log properness \thmref{cone properness conjecture}, that is 'properness $\implies$ existence'.
+Precise statements are given in \thmref{properclosedness}, \thmref{Properness implies existence general}.
 The proof relies on two ingredients.
 One is the approximation scheme of the log $K$-energy, which leads to the construction of approximate twisted cscK metrics.
-Then we will show that this approximate sequence will converge to a cscK cone metric by applying the apriori estimates given in Section \ref{Apriori estimates}, that is the other ingredient of the proof of the log properness theorem.
+Then we will show that this approximate sequence converges to a cscK cone metric by applying the a priori estimates given in Section \ref{a priori estimates}, that is the other ingredient of the proof of the log properness theorem.
+The a priori estimates are the core part of the cscK problem and have been a difficult problem for a long time.
+This difficult problem is solved in the very recent breakthrough of Chen-Cheng \cite{arXiv:1712.06697,arXiv:1801.00656,arXiv:1801.05907}, which are built on Chen-He's important work \cite{MR2993005} on the second order estimates via the integral method.

-The approximation scheme also implies the following approximation theorems, which provides a positive answer to one direction of Conjecture 1.7 in Chen \cite{arXiv:1506.06423}, where it is expected that a cscK cone metric is approximated by a sequence of twisted cscK metrics.
-The strategy extends the counterpart of the K\"ahler-Einstein cone metrics in the canonical class \cite{MR3264766}.
-The proof of this theorem is a simple combination of Proposition \ref{twisted approximation thm}, \thmref{properclosedness} and \thmref{Existence implies properness discrete}. \begin{thm}[Approximation theorem] Assume that $\Om$ is a K\"ahler class and $Aut(X;D)$ is discrete.
-Assume that $C_1(L_D)\geq 0$ and $\om_{cscK}$ is a constant scalar curvature K\"ahler cone metric in $\Om$.
-Then the cscK cone metric $\om_{cscK}$ has a smooth approximation, which is a family of the twisted cscK metrics in $\Om$. \end{thm}